-Column 'A' Column 'B' Functional Currency Electricity Company (a) (i) (ii) Surrender Value (b) AS 19 (iii) Service Line Development Charges (C) AS 11 (iv) Contingent Rent (d) Insurance Company (e) No match found
+Column 'A' Column 'B'

+(i) Functional Currency (a) Electricity Company

+(ii) Surrender Value (b) AS 19

+(iii) Service Line Development Charges (c) AS 11

+(iv) Contingent Rent (d) Insurance Company

+(e) No match found

-- (c) State whether the following statements are True or False: - (i) The profit on forfeiture and re-issue of equity shares are credited to Capital Redemption Reserve. - (ii) As per Companies Act 2013, companies are not permitted to buy back their own shares out of securities premium. - (iii) Bonus is the share of profit which is payable by the insurance company to the policyholders. - (iv) Interest on loan is included in 'other operating expenses' under the Statement of Profit and Loss.
+(c) State whether the following statements are True or False:

+- (i) The profit on forfeiture and re-issue of equity shares are credited to Capital Redemption Reserve. - (ii) As per Companies Act 2013, companies are not permitted to buy back their own shares out of securities premium. - (iii) Bonus is the share of profit which is payable by the insurance company to the policyholders. - (iv) Interest on loan is included in 'other operating expenses' under the Statement of Profit and Loss.